Samrat Prithviraj: Plot

 Jayachand decides to contact Muhammad Ghori through a merchant and asks him to capture Prithviraj.
-In exchange, he will handover anything Ghori wants.
+In exchange, he will hand over anything Ghori wants.
 Ghori sends Aibak to Delhi.
 Aibak asks Prithviraj to work under Ghori's rule or he should prepare for another war.
 Prithviraj accepts the offer of war with Ghori.
-This results in the Second battle of Tarain.
+This resulted in the Second Battle of Tarain.
 As the battle continues, Ghori's army decreases.
-Ghori then decides to attack Prithviraj during night when his army is sleeping.
+Ghori then decides to attack Prithviraj during the night when his army is sleeping.
 Ghori's army is successful in defeating Prithviraj's army and captures Prithviraj, taking him back to Ghazni.
-As Ghori's army is approaching to Delhi, Sanyogita and other Rajput women perform jauhar (mass suicide by immolation).
-Ghori refuses to give Prithviraj to Jayachand, thus leaving him in pain and awe for the loss of Ajmer and his daughter.
+As Ghori's army is approaching Delhi, Sanyogita and other Rajput women perform jauhar (mass suicide by immolation).
+Ghori refuses to give Prithviraj to Jayachand, thus leaving him shattered by the loss of Ajmer and his daughter.

 Delhi is now ruled by Ghori's men.
-As Prithviraj was captured by Ghori, Ghori asks his men to remove Prithviraj's eyes thus making him blind.
+As Prithviraj was captured by Ghori and blinds Prithviraj.
 Prithviraj is forced to fight with lions, but soon defeats them.
-He then asks Ghori that if anyone wants to attack him he should first call his name to attack and Chand Bardai should be allowed to help him through his words and poems.
+He then asks Ghori if anyone wants to attack him, he calls his name, and Chand Bardai is allowed to help him.
 Soon Prithviraj faints.
-The next day, the blind Prithviraj is given 7 chances to save his life along with his army's.
-Ghori's men conclude that Prithviraj will be given 7 arrows along with a bow and if he is able to kill one men out of a group 7 then he will be released.
-Prithviraj rejects the offer and asks Ghori that he should be given only one chance, with one arrow and Ghori himself should come face to face to kill him.
+The next day, the blind Prithviraj is given a chance to save his life along with his army.
+Ghori's men conclude that Prithviraj will be given 7 arrows along with a bow, and if he is able to kill one man out of the 7, then he will be released.
+Prithviraj rejects the offer and asks Ghori for only one chance, with one arrow and Ghori himself should come face to face to kill him.
 Ghori accepts the condition and faces Prithviraj on the battlefield.
-As Ghori was approaching, Chand Bardai recites a poem to Prithviraj.
+As Ghori is approaching, Chand Bardai recites a poem to Prithviraj.
 Inspired through the poem Prithviraj then shoots an arrow into the neck of Muhammad Ghori, instantly killing him.
 Chand Bardai jumps to Prithviraj to hug him, but both are killed by arrows shot by Ghori's men.
-Prithviraj's men are released from the prison as per the condition.
-Prithviraj's men take the dead bodies of Chauhan and Bardai to perform the final rites.
+Prithviraj's men are released from prison as per the condition.
+They take the dead bodies of Chauhan and Bardai to perform the final rites.

-The film ends with a note informing that Prithviraj Chauhan was the last Hindu ruler of Delhi before the Islamic Conquest on Hindustan.
-As India became independent in 1947, Prithviraj Chauhan's death was justified through freedom.
+The film ends with a note that Samrat Prithviraj Chauhan was the last Hindu ruler of Delhi before the Islamic conquest and rule in India for nearly 565 years (1192-1757).
+As Hindustan became independent in 1947 after many years of foreign rule, Prithviraj Chauhan's death was justified through freedom.